andreesteva/andreesteva-blog.github.io/_posts/2016-08-05-switch-into-CS.markdown

 Which you choose is largely a question of personal taste.
-Personally I find vim to be the best one, as I find that the keyboard shortcuts it uses are more intuitive and easier to navigate than nano or emacs, and the fact that you don’t need the mouse at all makes it superior to sublime.
+Personally I find vim to be the best one, as I find that the keyboard shortcuts it uses are more intuitive and easier to navigate than emacs, and the fact that you don’t need the mouse at all makes it superior to sublime.
 Additionally, the convenience of navigating the filesystem and opening up text files all from a terminal makes it easier to use than